 Switzerland on the Arabian Sea, Oman, Middle East

 The Sultanate of Oman, to my mind, bears an unexpected resemblance to Switzerland, chiefly for its remarkable sense of order.
 The roads are immaculate, even far into the hinterland.
-In Muscat, the capital, traffic is meticulously monitored; people are unfailingly courteous, their smiles as warm as the sun; and the Arab–European style villas gleam a pristine white, as if freshly dusted with snow.
+In Muscat, the capital, traffic is meticulously monitored; people are unfailingly courteous, their smiles as warm as the sun.
+The villas — bathed in brilliant white and punctuated by graceful arches, latticework and recessed windows that recall Omani stylistic nuance — gleam a pristine white, as if freshly dusted with snow.
 Gardens brim with blossoms in shades of blue, pink and violet, and not a single petal appears anything less than perfectly tended.

 By contrast, Muscat’s old town and its harbour possess an intimate, almost enchanting charm.
 Everything is built on a smaller scale and follows traditional Arabic lines, exuding the quiet mystery of a place to which traders have sailed since antiquity.
 The sea here is a deep, lustrous blue, set against stark rocky hills and stretches of sand where the desert comes to rest.
 In the old town stands the Sultan’s principal residence, adorned in turquoise, white and gold, while the surrounding villas overflow with flowers rather than being barricaded behind high, forbidding walls.

-The author at the Fort of Nizwa, the old capital of the Sultanate of Oman.
+The author at Nizwa Fort, in the old capital of the Sultanate of Oman.

 Before reaching the desert proper, one passes through ancient towns, each with its casbah, old fort, mosque and Qur’anic school, each possessing a character entirely its own.
 Many lie nestled within mountains or valleys that once shielded them from invaders.
 Beyond these mountains lies the border with Saudi Arabia and the vastness of the Empty Quarter — the world’s largest continuous desert, a place so immense and so unforgiving that only a handful of people have ever managed to cross it.